DeepForgeSeal: Latent Space-Driven Semi-Fragile Watermarking for Deepfake Detection Using Adversarial Reinforcement Learning: Methods

 \subsubsection{Perturbative Watermark Embedding}

-Once the \( m_i \in \{0, 1\} \) of the message \( M \) have been identified, the watermarking agent employs a MLP layer, $\phi$, that receives semantic features, $f(x)$, of $x$ and the watermark, $M$, and synthesizes a perturbation map $p$ over $\zeta$-dimensional feature vector $f(x)$ such that:
+Once the \( m_i \in \{0, 1\} \) of the message \( M \) have been identified, the watermarker employs an MLP layer, $\phi$, that receives semantic features, $f(x)$, of $x$ and the watermark, $M$, and synthesizes a perturbation vector $p$ over $\zeta$-dimensional feature vector $f(x)$ such that: